Thatohatsi880/About_Me/README.md

-###As a recent alumna of the University Of South Africa who studied Bachelor of Science, I am
-confident that I am well-prepared to be a valuable contributor to any company's growth and success.
-Welcome to my platform!###

 I am detail-oriented and meticulous when managing competing priorities within tight deadlines.
 I work best in roles where utilizing coding allows me to make a positive impact while using creative problem-solving to solve issues and achieve goals since I learnt a lot on